physics-paul/MLFinalProject/index.md

 Where lambda is the regularization on the leaf.
 Interestingly using this Gain is pretty much the same as post pruning, but while building the tree.

 A gradient-boosted tree does the above, but with building the tree with respect to the residuals rather than the original data/labels.
 XGBoost is an implementation of gradient boosting that emphasizes execution speed.

+The main hyperparamter for this algorithim is the number of features.
+This parameter was optimized through cross validation, which is represented by the figures below.
+We can see as the number of estimators approaches 70, the marginal increase in accuracy begins to faltten.
+The optimal number of estimators for both secnarios, without PCA and with PCA, was determined to be 70.

 | Without PCA| With PCA|
 |---|---|